jackcox15/Kairos/docs/architecture.md

    - Local LoRa radio (usb0 or acm0)
    - VPN tunnel (wg0)
    - Local WiFi clients (wlan0 - optional)
-   - Any other medium in you're using to build the network
+   - Any other medium you're using to build the network

 2. **Routes** packets to their destination using:
    - Best available path